-- The police industrial disability rates are also used for Local Sheriff and Other Safety. • - 50% of the police industrial disability rates are used for School Police. - 1% of the police industrial disability rates are used for Local Prosecutors. ٠ - Normally, rates are zero for Miscellaneous plans unless the agency has specifically contracted for industrial • disability benefits.
-If so, each Miscellaneous non-industrial disability rate will be split into two components: 50% will become the non-industrial disability rate.
+- The police industrial disability rates are also used for Local Sheriff and Other Safety. - 50% of the police industrial disability rates are used for School Police. - 1% of the police industrial disability rates are used for Local Prosecutors. - Normally, rates are zero for Miscellaneous plans unless the agency has specifically contracted for industrial disability benefits.
+If so, each Miscellaneous non-industrial disability rate will be split into two components: 50% will become the non-industrial disability rate and 50% will become the industrial disability rate.